floft/meta-ecam/README.md

 To build the *ecam-console-image*, you can either setup Yocto like outlined below or you can just add *meta-ecam* as a layer and make a few changes to *conf/local.conf*.
 If you don't have Yocto setup yet, first install Ubuntu in Virtualbox if you don't have it already.
-Ubuntu 12.04 or 13.04 both work.
-Either 32-bit or 64-bit should work.
+Ubuntu 12.04, 13.04, and 14.04 and either 32-bit or 64-bit have worked in the past.
+However, the current version of this has only been tested on Ubuntu 14.04 64-bit.

 Setup the */bin/sh* symlink.
 Select no.